Minimizing convex quadratic with variable precision conjugate gradients: Numerical experiments

-We now show the effect of using the practical algorithms \vpageref{practical-FOM} and \vpageref{practical-CG}.
-In addition to using the approximate constants and tests described in Section~\ref{estimates-s}, we also perturbed the smallest and largest eigenvalues estimates by a random relative perturbation of magnitude between 0 and 100\%, with the result that these estimates only hold in order, but typically have no exact digit.
-We report the results of the corresponding runs in Tables~\ref{res-inexact3} to \ref{res-inexact7}, using the same conventions as for Tables~\ref{res-exact3} to \ref{res-exact7},
+We now show the effect of using the practical algorithm outlined in Section~\ref{practical-CG}.
+In addition to using the approximate constants and tests described in Section~\ref{estimates-s}, we also use estimates of the smallest and largest eigenvalues obtained by perturbing the true eigenvalues by a random relative perturbation of magnitude between 0 and 100\%, with the result that these estimates only hold in order, but typically have no exact digit.
+We report the results of the corresponding runs in Tables~\ref{res-inexact5-lin} (continuously-varying accuracy case) and \ref{res-inexact5-multi} (discrete precision levels case), using the same conventions as for Table~\ref{res-exact5}.
+We also provide Figure~\ref{fig:ic} in order to better highlight the gain in costs obtained using the inexact variants iCG and iCGR for both cases.
+In these figures we discarded the cases for which the double precision CG did not converge before reaching the maximum number of iterations (high condition numbers).
+For each variant, the black bar corresponds to the number of iterations and the grey bar to the modelled cost.
+(For the double precision CG and CGR, these numbers are equal and only the grey bar is visible.)